 Once the lender completes the state-specific process, a foreclosure sale will take place.

-At the foreclosure sale, which is an auction, the lender will usually make a credit bid.
+At the foreclosure sale, which is an auction, the lender will usually make a "credit bid."
 With a credit bid, the lender bids the debt that the borrower owes.
 Basically, the lender gets a credit in this amount.
 The lender can bid the full amount of the debt, including foreclosure fees and costs, or it might bid less.
-If the lender is the highest bidder at the sale and becomes the new owner of the property, but bids less than the total debt, it might be able to seek a deficiency judgment against the borrower.
+When the winning bid at the foreclosure sale is less than the borrower's total debt, the lender might be able to seek a deficiency judgment against the foreclosed homeowner.
 Whether or not the lender can get a deficiency judgment depends on state law.

 Other parties who bid on a property at a foreclosure sale must bid cash or a cash equivalent, like a cashier's check.
 If a third party is the high bidder at the sale, the sale proceeds are used to repay the borrowers' debt.
 (If the proceeds aren't sufficient to pay off the full amount of the debt, the lender can, if state law allows it, get a deficiency judgment.)
 Often, though, the foreclosing lender is the high bidder at the foreclosure sale.
 After the lender buys the property at the sale and gets title to the home, the property is considered "real estate owned" (REO).